 Figure 1.
-Aaker 's Brand Equity Model.
-Figure 1.
 Aaker's Brand Equity Model.

-From the perspective of oil and gas sustainability branding, the concept of branding, adde thousand the previous discussion of literature corporations embarked on constructing CSR programmes to cater.
-The study was based on quantitative data approaches where the primary data gathered from the survey to local communities on communication effectiveness, reption perception, and expectations.
-The questionnaire was disseminated for quantit data collection in this study.
-The target communities in this study included the popula to their sustainability vision.
+From the perspective of oil and gas sustainability branding, the concept of branding, including brand equity, must be associated with sustainability.
+According to the previous discussion of literature, corporations embarked on constructing CSR programmes to cater to their sustainability vision.
 Various literature has also indicated that the CSR programme has an effect on developing the 'good image' of the corporations [58].
 However, an understanding of its functional mechanism is still lacking.
-This study embarks on adopting Aaker 's brand equity model to understand how sustainable brand equity functions in the oil and gas industry.
-At the same time, this study identified the elements associated with brand equity; according to Aaker 's model, it will affect the sustainable brand equity itself in both Malaysian and Indonesian oil and gas corporations.
+This study embarks on adopting Aaker's brand equity model to understand how sustainable brand equity functions in the oil and gas industry.
+At the same time, this study identified the elements associated with brand equity; according to Aaker's model, it will affect the sustainable brand equity itself in both Malaysian and Indonesian oil and gas corporations.
 To achieve that, this study developed five hypotheses.